 Note: If you ever get stuck in Guided Access mode, force restart your iPhone to come out of this.

-These were the most commonly used ways to lock your apps on your iPhone.
-Besides these, you can also use Touch ID or Face ID to Lock compatible apps like WhatsApp, Notability, etc.
+That sums up the most common ways to lock apps on your iPhone using a passcode.
+Besides these, you can also use Touch ID or Face ID to Lock compatible apps like WhatsApp, Dropbox, etc.